Skip to main content

 How do I add validation rules?

-• Use descriptive markers (product_price not pp)
+• Use descriptive markers (product_price, not pp).

-• Plan attribute types before adding content
+• Plan attribute types before adding content.

-• Reuse attribute sets when possible
+• Reuse attribute sets across entities when possible.

-• Add validators to ensure data quality
+• Add validators to enforce data quality.